REPLAY5/i2cLCD.net/README.md

 INSTALL:

-1) compile libNativeI2C by "make" command.
+1) compile libNativeI2C by "make" command (on raspberry pi, linux).
-2) compile your project with cLCD.vb
+2) compile your project with cLCD.vb (Visual Studio .NET)
-3) put the libnativei2c.so in the same dir as executable.
+3) put the libnativei2c.so in the same dir as executable. (in destination linux folder)

 Functions: